storybookjs/react-native/addons/storyshots/storyshots-puppeteer/README.md

 To make sure your screenshots are taken from latest changes of your Storybook, you must keep your static build or running Storybook up-to-date.
 This can be achieved by adding a step before running the test ie: `yarn run build-storybook && yarn run image-snapshots`.
-If you run the image snapshots against a running Storybook in dev mode, you don't have to care about being up-to-date because the dev-server is watching changes and rebuilds automatically.
+If you run the image snapshots against a running Storybook in dev mode, you don't have to worry about the snapshots being up-to-date because the dev-server is watching changes and rebuilds automatically.